Isaac Sim vs MuJoCo vs Gazebo

 Can the same 3D asset be used across Isaac Sim, MuJoCo, and Gazebo?

-Not without conversion — each expects a different format (OpenUSD, MJCF, and SDF/URDF respectively).
-Rigyd produces OpenUSD and converts to MJCF and SDF/URDF on demand from the same source, preserving mass, friction, and collision data, so one asset works across all three simulators.
+Not without conversion, each expects a different format (OpenUSD, MJCF, and SDF/URDF respectively).
+Rigyd produces OpenUSD and MJCF directly; for Gazebo, the OpenUSD output can be imported via Gazebo Sim's USD support or converted to SDF/URDF using community tools while preserving mass, friction, and collision data, so one source asset works across all three simulators.

-Upload any 3D model and get a physics-enabled OpenUSD asset in minutes — exports to MJCF, URDF, and FBX too.
+Convert a 3D model, image, or text description into a physics-enabled OpenUSD asset in minutes, exports to MJCF, URDF, and FBX too.

 Related reading